nhost/react-nhost/README.md

 - `NhostAuthProvider` - AuthProvider to check logged-in state.
 - `NhostApolloProvider` - ApolloProvider preconfigured with authentication for GraphQL mutations, queries and subscriptions.

+If you are logged in, the `Authorization` header will be set with your JWT token.

 ## Initiate

 ### Create React App